Important Administrative Skills That Employers Value

 Develop these skills and emphasize them in job applications, resumes, cover letters, and interviews.
 Showing that you have the specific skills the company is seeking will help you get hired and promoted.

-Communication is a critical administrative soft skill.
-Administrative employees often have to interact with employers, staff, and clients, either in person or on the phone.
-It is important that they speak clearly and loudly, maintaining a positive tone.
 Being a good communicator also means being a good listener.
 You need to listen carefully to managers, other employees, and clients’ questions and concerns.

 Written communication skills are also extremely important.
 Most administrative positions involve a lot of writing.
 Administrative employees are often asked to write a variety of documents, including memos for their employers, copy for the company website, or email messages for staff or clients.
 They must be able to write clearly, accurately, and professionally.